-1 The research data on wet ponds and stormwater wetlands actually indicate that only about 50% of those studied meet the performance standard shown in the figure above.
+1 The research data on wet ponds and stormwater wetlands indicate that only about 50% of installations studied meet the performance standard shown in the figure above.
 However, DEQ is retaining these as Primary SCMs due to their history as being considered stand-alone SCMs and their capacity to manage peak flows.

-2 The research data on level spreader-filter strips actually indicate that they do meet the performance standard shown in the figure above.
+2 The research data on level spreader-filter strips indicate that they do meet the performance standard shown in the figure above.
 However, DEQ is retaining LS-FS as a Secondary SCM for the present because the research sites were sized 50-300 times larger than the MDC for this SCM require.

-Annual Runoff Treated Based on Percent Sizing
+Hydrologic Partitioning and Annual Runoff Treated